n-grace-henry/MS-Thesis/progress_logs/09_progress_log.md

 Blowing these down and leaving them in the vial rack in the fume hood.

 Did de-fatting on the samples from yesterday and blowing down overnight in the fume hood.

+## 2023-09-25
+Accidently left the 8 samples blowing down under N2 for the whole weekend but last time this happened it seemed to be fine.

+De-fatting and blowing down the 5 samples today.